 The Candy Todd Award is presented to the Best Actor and Best Actress in the high school productions.
 Each recipient is given a trophy.

-The John Philip Sousa Award is a national award presented to the senior band student who has exhibited high levels of academic excellence, outstanding musical skill and ability, leadership, dependability, and participation in all facets of the Prince band program.
+The John Philip Sousa Award is presented to the band student who has exhibited academic excellence, leadership, and outstanding skills and abilities in band.
+This recipient is given a plaque and his or her name appears on a plaque that is displayed in the band room.

-The Patrick Gilmore Band Award is a national award presented to an outstanding underclassman band student.
+The Patrick Gilmore Band Award is a national award presented to an outstanding underclassman in the band program.
+The student’s name will be displayed on a plaque in the band room.

-The Woody Herman Jazz Award is a national award presented to an outstanding underclassman jazz student.
+The Woody Herman Jazz Award is a national award given to an outstanding underclassman jazz student.

 Fine Arts students should remember that the use of school vehicles includes the responsibility of keeping them clean.
 Food and drink in the vehicles are at the discretion of the driver.